MatheusCascalho/RailroadDES/docs/simulation.md

     }
     Processor "1" *-- "1" Train : current_train
     Queue "1" *-- "1" Train : to_origin/to_destination
-    Stretch "1" *-- "1" Train : to_origin/to_destination
+    RailSegment "1" *-- "1" Train : to_origin/to_destination

     class Node {